wp-plugins/brid-video-easy-publish/readme.txt

 1. Video library
 2. Video edit view
-3. Monetization screen where you can add a custom ad tag URL to monetize your content.
+3. Monetization screen where you can add a custom ad tag URL to monetize your content
-4. Playlists screen.
+4. Playlists screen
-5. Add to post Brid video button.
+5. Add to post Brid video button
-6. Upload/add video to your account.
+6. Upload video to your account
-7. Add a YouTube video to your account.
+7. Add a YouTube video to your account
+8. Add an externally hosted video to your account
+9. Brid settings page
+10. Brid player configuration
+11. Brid quick post video screen

 == Changelog ==

+= Version 2.0.0 =

+This is almost a complete rework of our original plugin.
+There have been numerous changes and we could not list them all even if we wanted to.
+Here is brief overview of all the main features:

+*   JavaScript backend optimizations in WordPress admin - Brid JavaScript are loaded only on admin pages that have Brid functionality.
+*	Optimized Brid JavaScript front-end delivery when more than one Brid embed code is located on a single post or page.
+*   Added a new settings page which contains additional monetization options for your player.
+*   Added two new Brid replacers which can replace any YouTube or other WordPress video that was added to any post or page with a Brid player.
+*   Added many configuration options for Brid players under the new settings page.
+*	Added a FAQ section which contains valuable information regarding the plugin functionality.
+*	All Brid plugin options are now centralized under a new entry in your main left hand menu under Brid.tv.
+*	Added a Brid preview player on the Visual tab of any WordPress post or page.
+*	Re-worked the new Brid quick post button on WordPress pages and posts.
+*   Added functionality so that users can add any type of video or playlist through the Brid quick post button.
+*	Added a report a bug section on the right sidebar.
+*	Added a Brid playlist widget which you can find under your WordPress widgets section.
+It can currently display only your latest video playlist.
+*	Added numerous optimizations for WordPress sites under HTTPS.
+*   Fixed a couple of minor bugs on the video library page.

 = Version 1.0.11 =